South Coast Walks & Historical Sites

 This holiday is a mixture of sightseeing and walking, although as most of the sightseeing is done on foot it is a very active holiday.

 Please note: This itinerary has been planned to be busy and full-packed so that you make the most of your time and experience as much as possible.
-There will be some free time during the tour for you to explore on your own or relax, and details will be confirmed locally by your RWH leader and the local guide.
+There will be some free time during the tour for you to explore on your own or relax, and details will be confirmed locally by your RWW leader and the local guide.

 Local Transport Costs